wisemen-digital/android-bible/README.md

-# The Android Bible
+# The Android Manifesto

-This Android Bible is a collection of best practices, guidelines and tips for Android development.
+This Android Manifesto is a collection of best practices, guidelines and tips for Android development.
 It is a living document that will be updated as we learn more about Android development.

 ## How can I help?